opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To save the Convert To Vector settings:**

-    1. Click the Save Settings button () in the bottom bar of the Convert To Vector window.
+    1. Click the Save Settings button (|save|) in the bottom bar of the Convert To Vector window.

     2. In the browser that opens choose for the tnzsettings file a location and a name, and click the Save button.

 .. tip:: **To load saved Convert To Vector settings:**

-    1. Click the Load Settings button () in the bottom bar of the Convert To Vector window.
+    1. Click the Load Settings button (|load|) in the bottom bar of the Convert To Vector window.

     2. In the browser that opens retrieve the tnzsettings file you want to load, and click the Load button.

 .. tip:: **To reset the Convert To Vector settings to the scene default:**

-    Click the Reset Settings button ( |Toonz71_089| ) in the bottom bar of the Convert To Vector settings window.
+    Click the Reset Settings button (|reset|) in the bottom bar of the Convert To Vector settings window.